 Healthy Banana Bread

-This recipe for healthy banana bread is super moist and tender with the most amazing banana flavor.
+This healthy banana bread recipe is so easy to make and bakes up super moist and tender with the most amazing banana flavor.
 So delicious that you’d never guess it’s healthy!
-It’s the perfect snack or dessert option and can be frozen for later use!
+It’s the perfect snack or dessert option and can be frozen for later use.

 Seriously, this bread is the easiest to make and always gets rave reviews – even my kids can’t get enough!
 I love to bake up a loaf when I’m craving something sweet and chocolatey.
-Banana bread is a classic recipe, but when you add chocolate to the mix, you end up with an amazingly delicious quick bread that everyone loves.
+So good!

 Quick breads like this banana bread are actually really easy to make healthy.
 I honesty love this recipe just as much as a classic banana bread and I love that it’s lower in sugar, calories and fat.
 Let’s talk about those ingredients: